Blaine-Reid/python_tip_calculator/README.md

 ## About The Project

 Two versions of a tip calculator written in Python for my first project in my [Justice Through Code](https://centerforjustice.columbia.edu/justicethroughcode) program.
-One is written to be used completely in the command line.
+One is written to be used completely in the CLI.
 The other uses tkinter to create a UI for the tip calculator.

 <p align="right">(<a href="#top">back to top</a>)</p>